Facebook Pixel

 Intuition

 Since we need O(log n) complexity and the array is sorted, binary search is the natural choice.
-The key insight is that we're not just searching for an exact match - we're looking for the correct insertion position.
+We're looking for the first position where we could insert the target to maintain sorted order.

-This approach elegantly handles both cases (element exists or doesn't exist) with the same logic, avoiding the need for special case handling.
+This approach handles both cases (element exists or doesn't exist) with the same logic.

 Learn more about Binary Search patterns.